Karl Obser

 Karl Joseph Obser (16 January 1860, Karlsruhe - 21 January 1944, Karlsruhe) was a German archivist and historian, largely known for his studies on the history of Baden during the 18th and early 19th century.

-He studied law, history and German literature at the universities of Heidelberg and Munich, obtaining his doctorate in 1883 with a dissertation on early medieval English church history.
-In 1888 he began work as an assessor at the Generallandesarchiv Karlsruhe (General State Archives at Karlsruhe), where from 1906 to 1924 he served as its director.
+He studied law, history and German literature at Heidelberg University and the Ludwig-Maximilians-Universität München, obtaining his doctorate in 1883 with a dissertation on early medieval English church history.
+In 1888, he began work as an assessor at the Generallandesarchiv Karlsruhe (General State Archives at Karlsruhe), where from 1906 to 1924, he served as its director.

-In 1888 he became a full member of the Baden Historical Commission.
-From 1897 to 1927 he was on the editorial board of the Zeitschrift für die Geschichte des Oberrheins, a journal in which he was the author of numerous historical articles.
+In 1888, he became a full member of the Baden Historical Commission.
+From 1897 to 1927, he was on the editorial board of the Zeitschrift für die Geschichte des Oberrheins, a journal in which he was the author of numerous historical articles.